Loubrains/FuzzyMatcher/README.md

 The context for this is specifically for speeding up the categorization of open-ended text responses to questionnaires.
 This effectively replaces the broken/slow fuzzy matching functionality in Q Research Software.

-**NOTE: THIS PROGRAM ASSUMES THAT THE FIRST COLUMN OF THE DATASET CONTAINS UUIDS AND THE SUBSEQUENT COLUMNS CONTAIN RESPONSES.**
+**NOTE: THIS PROGRAM ASSUMES THAT THE FIRST COLUMN OF THE IMPORTED DATA CONTAINS UUIDS AND THE SUBSEQUENT COLUMNS CONTAIN RESPONSES.**

 # Requirements